cbazaz12/TrainScheduleDatabaseProject/README.md

 - Blue Line
 - Green Line

-All of the above are included in the database after running the the trains_user.sql file
+All of the above are included in the database after running the the TrainsDatabaseCreation.sql file in the MySQL folder